-We recommend WordPress as the website platform to use.
+I recommend WordPress as the website platform to use.

 Nowadays WordPress has become much more than a simple blogging platform.
 It is possible to create practically any type of website using WordPress, including online e-commerce shops, travel reservation sites, and online courses.